rinath/chromedino/README.md

 # chromedino
-This is python script that plays default Dino chrome browser game (when there is no internet).
+This is a python bot that plays Chrome Dinosaur game (when there is no internet).
 Requires PIL and pyautogui libs

 To run this script: